kamilazdybal/pv-optimization/README.md

 ## Jupyter notebooks

-### Reproducing Figs.2-3
+### Reproducing Figs. 2-3

-→ This [Jupyter notebook](Figure-02-03-Quantitative-assessment-of-the-optimized-PVs.ipynb) can be used to reproduce Figs.2-3.
+→ This [Jupyter notebook](jupyter-notebooks/Figure-02-03-Quantitative-assessment-of-the-optimized-PVs.ipynb) can be used to reproduce Figs. 2-3.